CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

 2. Create a new C# script called "projectile (make sure its in the "Scripts" folder) and attach it to the empty "Projectiles" object you made earlier.

-3. Inside your "projectiles" script, replace the code inside your projectiles class with this code.
+3. Inside your "projectile" script, replace the code inside your projectiles class with this code.

     ```csharp
     public float projectileSpeed = 20f;